 will be the same versions used in any distant future scenarios?

-Perhaps the unfolding revelations of ontological mathematics will serve as the vehicle
+Perhaps the unfolding developments of ontological mathematics will serve

-to a rational and more conclusive knowledge-based understanding of reality
+as a vehicle to a more rational and conclusive knowledge-based

 "The map is not the territory."